left-curve/left-curve/quint/tree_manipulation.md

 ## Recursion emulation for `apply_at`

 The Rust functions `apply_at`, `apply_at_internal` and `apply_at_child` are mutually recursive.
 Since there is no recursion in Quint, we need to emulate it somehow.
-What happens in the actuall recursion is that longer bit arrays will get computed first, and then smaller bit array computations might depend on the result of longer bit array computations.
+What happens in the actual recursion is that longer bit arrays will get computed first, and then smaller bit array computations might depend on the result of longer bit array computations.
 Therefore, to emulate it, we start from the longest bit arrays, which shouldn't depend on anything else, and save the result in a `memo` value that will be given to what we process next.
 Then, when a computation calls `apply_at`, we read a result from the `memo` value instead - and the result should already be there, since are computing dependencies first.

 ```rust
     fn apply_at(